ist-dresden/cpm-pages-aem-port-example/composum-prototype-aemwcmcorereplacement/app/bundle/src/test/resources/aiprompts/generateModelAttributeList.md

 In the README.md the section `### Use Object` contains the JCR attributes that need to be read by the class MODELCLASS later, and the *.html file can show you which java property will be used to access those attributes - look for the `data-sly-use` declaration of a Sling model with the MODELCLASS.
+It is also important to include any methods of MODELCLASS that are used in the *.html files that are not directly related to JCR properties, since we'd otherwise get compile errors for the *.html .

 Output a markdown document with the following information: